Find out when to visit, where to stay, the best things to do in Johannesburg and much more.

 Johannesburg is a big city with many different neighborhoods.
 Everything is quite distant and transportation is far from efficient, so it is very important to know where to stay.

-A great option is the Sandton neighborhood, which is full of attractions and with many hotel options, in addition to be one of the stops of Gautrain.
-Although this is considered a safer area, we do not recommended to walk on foot around any region in Johannesburg, especially at night.
+A great option is the Sandton neighborhood, which is full of attractions and with many hotel options, besides being one of the stops of Gautrain.
+Although this is considered a safer area, we do not recommend walking around any region in Johannesburg, especially at night.

 Some trendy hostels that are worth checking out are Once in Joburg which is close to The Orbit, and Curiocity, both located in other neighborhoods.